f8n/fnd-docs/docs/nfte.md

 id: nfte
 title: Embedding NFTs
 sidebar_label: Embedding NFTs
-slug: /
+slug: /embedding
 ---

 ## npm package

 _(For websites and apps built with React)_

-** Note: This is a 3rd-party library that works equally well with Foundation and other NFT platforms.
+** Note: This is a 3rd-party library that works equally well with Foundation NFTs and those from other platforms.
 More info here: [nfte.app](https://nfte.app/)
 **

 Install with `npm i @nfte/react` or `yarn add @nfte/react`